 Abusing you.
 Downright aggression unfortunately is common.
 It may take various shapes and forms: accusing you of pursuing a devious agenda; blaming you for things you had no part in; dismissing your colleagues or your organization; berating your views; cutting you off repeatedly; or ending a meeting abruptly.
 It’s important to grow a thick skin, because people often do have reasons to be suspicious, angry, impatient… within limits, though.
 Bear with them enough to discern what exactly is at stake, take significant criticism into consideration, and give everyone a chance to wind it down.
 But you must also draw a line, as soon as it feels like bullying.
 Bullies are generally insecure, and will back off when you stand up to them.
 Pick your fight, choose your moment, and be firm.
 That doesn’t guarantee you will succeed.
 But lying low in the face of gratuitous assaults does guarantee more of them.

 The charm offensive.
 Equally tricky are professional relationships premised on personal attraction: people can be enthralled by your work only to the extent they are interested in pursuing some sort of romantic involvement.
-Contrary to conventional wisdom, this is not particularly outrageous: the work environment, of course, is not insulation from seduction.
+Contrary to conventional wisdom, this is not particularly outrageous: the work environment, of course, is not insulated from seduction.
 Nor is it a plight unique to women, although gender inequality puts them more often at the receiving end of power-based, predatory behaviors.
 Handling ambiguity is made easier by bearing three things in mind.
 First, such dynamics give early signs—notably in the form of invitations to transport the relationship outside the work environment—which we are remiss to ignore.
 Second, there is no reason to respond positively, any more than there is cause to feel offended—unless it does take an aggressive bend.
 Finally, a romantic twist usually spoils whatever business you intended, especially when material issues are at stake.
 That’s a fact-of-life, however frustrating it may be.
 If someone approached you, say, with a proposal for formal collaboration, but for the wrong reasons, things simply cannot pan out.

 We must be aware of such patterns of conduct not simply for the sake of self-defense, but because—sadly—we are all susceptible to indulging in them.
 Particularly as you climb up the food chain, your sense of status changes, your time-constraints evolve, and your tolerance for people who need you more than you need them will inevitably erode.
 Remind yourself, however, how it felt when you started off.
 You can’t bend over backwards to be kind to everyone.
 But there is no justification for being inconsiderate, either.
 So do check from time to time that you haven’t turned into one of the bossy bosses that once bruised you.